gohugoio/hugoreleaser/README.md

 Hugoreleaser supports [Go Module](https://go.dev/blog/using-go-modules) plugins to create archives.
 See the [Deb Plugin](https://github.com/gohugoio/hugoreleaser-archive-plugins/tree/main/deb) for an example.

 See the [Hugoreleaser Plugins API](https://github.com/gohugoio/hugoreleaser-plugins-api) for API and more information.

+## Release Notes

+The config map `release_notes_settings` has 3 options for how to handle release notes:

+1. Set a `filename`
+2. Set `generate_on_host=true` and let GitHub do it.
+3. Set `generate=true` and let Hugoreleaser do it.

+There are more details about change grouping etc. in this [this project's configuration](./hugoreleaser.toml).

 ## Why another Go release tool?